r4victor/tenthousandmeters/content/blog/python_bts_12.md

 The one-thread-per-client approach is easy to implement, but it doesn't scale well.
 OS threads are an expensive resource in terms of memory, so you can't have too many of them.
 For example, the Linux machine that serves this website is capable of running about 8k threads at most, though even fewer threads may be enough to swamp it.
 With this approach the server not only works poorly under heavy workloads but also becomes an easy target for a DoS attack.

 Thread pools solve the problem of uncontrolled thread creation.
-Instead of submiting each task to a separate thread, we submit tasks to a queue and let a group of threads, called a **thread pool**, take and process the tasks  from the queue.
+Instead of submitting each task to a separate thread, we submit tasks to a queue and let a group of threads, called a **thread pool**, take and process the tasks  from the queue.
 We predefine the maximum number of threads in a thread pool, so the server cannot start too many of them.
 Here's how we can write a thread pool version of the server using the Python standard [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) module:

 ```python
 # echo_03_thread_pool.py